jorgetavares/FsGenome/README.md

 ## Genome

-An Evolutionary Algorithms library/framework in F# for .NET
+An Evolutionary Algorithms library/framework in F#.
 Requires MathNet.Numerics.FSharp

-*Code is not in development*
+The current code is no longer in active development.